-Since most measures must be implemented by an administrator, this section will focus on things from that perspective.
+Since most measures must be implemented by an administrator, this section will focus on items from that perspective.
 Users should still take note of areas where they can help to strengthen the system, such as by utilizing strong passwords and taking advantage of any optional security features.

 1. Strong passwords

 If you’re a network administrator, you can help prevent successful brute force attacks by requiring that users input strong passwords.
 For example, you could require a certain length and that the password contains specific features, such as a mix of upper and lower case letters along with numbers and special characters.

 From a user perspective, a strong password is imperative.
 Using a common password or a simple word from a dictionary will make it far easier for a brute force attack tool to land on the right one.
 Coming up with a solid password can be difficult, but here are a few tips:

 - Longer passwords are better as it will take a sequential tool longer to run through the iterations.

 - Using a combination of upper and lower case letters, numbers, and special characters will make a password stronger.